mcfrank/openscience_tutorial/README.md

 2:45 - 4:00 - Sharing and managing data using the Open Science Framework (Melissa)

 4:00 - 4:30 - Open Science Panel and Q&A

+### How to use this repository

+To download a copy of this repository (containing all the files above), click the green button at the top right that says "Clone or Download" and choose "Download Zip" to download a copy to your laptop.
+We recommend waiting to do this until the workshop itself so you have the most up-to-date versions of everything!